Pavetta lanceolata – updating web now!

 Distribution & Ecology

 These Plants tolerate some frost and are Endemic (restricted to a particular geographic location) in southern Africa.
 They occur in sunny, forest margins (not common within darker forests) and in high summer rainfall areas, rocky hillsides, close to the coast as well as valley bushveld (a sub-tropical woodland ecoregion of southern Africa).
 Provincially they occur in Eastern Cape from Port Elizabeth, KwaZulu-Natal, Mpumalanga and Limpopo.
-These plants are also present in southern Mozambique and Swaziland.
-Pollination agents includes birds, bees, wasps, ants and hawk moths in the family Sphingidae.
+These plants are also present in southern Mozambique and Eswatini (Swaziland).
+Pollination agents include birds, bees, wasps, ants and hawk moths in the family Sphingidae.
 These large, narrow winged, agile moths are fast flyers and their larvae feed on the leaves.
 The Nectar also attracts birds, which include Collared Sunbirds.
 Birds also consume Fruit and aid in seed dispersal.

 Ethnobotany